Women's football in England: League system

 The present national league system in women's football in England was created by the Women's Football Association.
 The WFA's Women's National League divisions played their first season in 1991–92.
 In previous decades, there had been women's Regional Leagues, which continue today.

 The Women's National League (1991–1994) had three divisions: the Northern Division and Southern Division at level 2, and Premier Division at level 1, with annual promotion and relegation between the levels.
 The Football Association took over the direct operation of the women's leagues in the 1994–95 season with the same structure, but renamed the top division the FA Women's Premier League National Division; it remained the top tier until the 2009–10 season.
 The Combination Women's Football Leagues, at level 3, began in 1998–99.

 When the Women's Super League started in 2011 as the level 1 division, it displaced the Women's Premier League to level 2 and displaced all other divisions by one level.
 The WPL National Division ended after the 2012–13 season, replaced in 2014 season by WSL 2, now named the Women's Championship.
 The WSL operated from 2011 to 2013 on a licence system with no promotion or relegation.

 The "Women's Premier League" name was implausibly used from 2014 to 2018 only for lower-league tiers at levels 3 and 4: the FA Women's Premier League Northern Division and Southern Division, and the four rebranded regional divisions of the Combination Leagues.
 In 2018 the "WPL" was renamed the Women's National League, restoring the name used in the leagues' early years.

 At level 5 are eight regional leagues.
 Below the regional leagues are the county leagues.

 As in the men's game, some Welsh women's football clubs compete in the English pyramid.
-The most successful are Cardiff City and the now defunct Barry Town, both of which have played in the Women's Premiership.
+The most successful are Gwalia United (formerly known as Cardiff City) and the now defunct Barry Town, both of which have played in the Women's Premiership.

 Including the introduction of the WSL, WSL 2 and rebrands, an overview of the top five levels since 1991 is below.
 From 2011 to 2016, the WSL divisions changed to a summer season, while other levels stayed on a winter-based season.
 In 2017–18, the WSL reverted to a winter league.